EvanShui/learn_git/README.md

 ## Pull Request

 So what is a pull request?
 A pull request is a request to essentially combine the current branch with another branch.
 Usually in a group setting, you could create a pull reqeust and ask other's for feedback.
+To pull files from a different repo to the branch you want to pull to:

+`git checkout target_branch_you_want_to_pull_to`

+This is essentially commiting but in order to actually push:

+`git pull origin target_branch_you_want_to_pull_to`